Smart Building | What Is A Smart Building? | Autodesk

 Learn how a top Toronto architecture firm develops smart modular-panel systems with Revit and Forge.

-Smart buildings use technologies such as IoT, machine learning and automation to optimise building performance, prioritise user experience and cut costs.
+Smart buildings use technologies such as IoT, machine learning, and automation to optimize building performance, prioritize user experience, and cut costs.

 Follow a construction COO’s journey through a long career in the industry as smart building technology has evolved.